raystack/optimus/docs/docs/guides/create-job.md

    orchestrator: optimus
 dependencies: []
 hooks: []
-metadata:
-  resource:
-    request:
-      memory: 128Mi
-      cpu: 250m
-    limit:
-      memory: 256Mi
-      cpu: 500m
 ```

-_Note: field `metadata` will only be shown if the user chose to configure it._

 Now you can finally push all the files in a git repository.
 Create a commit and
 push to repository which will initiate gitlab pipeline and apply all of your changes.